AdaCore/libadalang/user_manual/building.rst

      $ pip install -r REQUIREMENTS.dev

 * Install Langkit, build and install ``Langkit_Support``.
-Get Langkit's sources on `GitHub <https://github.com/AdaCore/langkit>`_ and then run, from the checkout root directory:
+Get Langkit's sources on `GitHub <https://github.com/AdaCore/langkit>`_, making sure you use the same branch in both repositories.
+For instance, if you use Libadalang's ``master`` branch, you should use Langkit's ``master`` branch as well.
+Then, from the checkout root directory, run:

   .. code-block:: sh